By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Off-gassing 9.2 / 10 Subtle natural wool/latex smell on unboxing; clears within 24–48 hours; substantially milder than petroleum foam off-gassing

-Responsiveness 9.0 / 10 Latex bounces back quickly; combination sleepers change position with no resistance
+Responsiveness 9.0 / 10 Latex bounces back immediately; combination sleepers change position with no resistance

-Back support 8.7 / 10 Medium firmness supports lumbar neutrally; very heavy back sleepers (200 lb+) may prefer the firm version
+Back support 8.7 / 10 Medium firmness supports lumbar neutrally; sleepers over 200 lb may prefer a firmer option

 Durability (projected) 9.3 / 10 Natural latex outlasts memory foam by 3–5 years in independent durability studies; 20-yr warranty aligns with material longevity

-Hot sleeper finding: The Organica scored 9.4/10 for cooling, the highest of any mattress in the Amerisleep lineup including all Bio-Pur foam models.
-On the warmest nights of the test period (74°F room), the Talalay latex surface remained noticeably cooler than a comparable memory foam surface.
+Hot sleeper finding: On the warmest nights of the test period (74°F room), the Talalay latex surface stayed noticeably cooler than a comparable memory foam surface.
 The organic wool layer contributed mild moisture management during the second half of the night.
-No night-sweating episodes were recorded on the Organica during 30 nights for a tester who regularly experienced heat-related sleep disruptions on a previous synthetic memory foam mattress.
+No night-sweating episodes were recorded across 30 nights for a tester who regularly experienced heat-related disruptions on a previous synthetic memory foam mattress.

 9.4/10 cooling.
 GOLS + GOTS + GREENGUARD Gold certified.
 20-year warranty. $1,539 queen (30% off).